 |60 M post-treatment||3||6.2%||2||5.7%|

-In two clinical studies of 573 adult women with endometriosis, the BMD effects of 6 months of depo-subQ provera 104 treatment were compared to 6 months of leuprolide treatment.
-Subjects were then observed, off therapy, for an additional 12 months (Table 7).
+In two clinical studies of 573 adult women with endometriosis, the BMD effects of 6 months of depo-subQ provera 104 treatment (104 mg subcutaneously every 3 months) were compared to 6 months of leuprolide treatment (either 11.25 mg given subcutaneously every 3 months or 3.75 mg given subcutaneously every month).
+Subjects were then observed after treatment completion, for an additional 12 months.
+See Table 7 for the results.

 |depo-subQ provera 104||Leuprolide||depo-subQ provera 104||Leuprolide|